Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 3. Microservices Maturity Assessment: Evolutionary roadmap for organizations

-The Promise: With the Adaptive Granularity Strategy, you can avoid the mistakes I made.
+The Promise: With Adaptive Granularity Governance: The Khan Microservice Pattern, you can avoid the mistakes I made.
 You can build microservices that actually deliver on their promises: agility, scalability, and team autonomy.

 The journey from monolith to microservices is challenging.
 But with the right framework, it’s achievable.